Information for Patients and Parents/Carers

 CRANE Database Data Linkage Leaflet - May 2016 - English

-How has CRANE data been used to improve children's care so far?
+How has CRANE data been used to improve children's care?

 CRANE is committed to helping professionals provide the best evidence-based cleft care through the information we make available in our reports.

-One of our recent yearly reports showed that over a quarter of babies with cleft palate had their condition missed at birth.
 National standards state that clefts should be diagnosed within 24 hours of birth to enable immediate referral to a specialist hospital.
-The report warned that early diagnosis is vital to avoid distress for families as babies are left unable to feed and gain weight.
+However, CRANE reports since 2012 show that over a quarter of babies with cleft palate had their condition missed at birth.
+We warned that early diagnosis is vital to avoid distress for families as babies are left unable to feed and gain weight.
 The report called for national and local guidelines to be reviewed to reduce the risk of missed diagnosis of cleft palate.

-As a response to our work, the Royal College of Paediatrics and Child Health (RCPCH) — in collaboration with key partners including the CRANE Database team — have drafted and recently published a best practice guide to help healthcare professionals identify cleft palate in neonates..
+As a response to our work, the Royal College of Paediatrics and Child Health (RCPCH) — in collaboration with key partners including the CRANE Database team — drafted and published a best practice guide to help healthcare professionals identify cleft palate in newborns in 2015.

-This guide is NICE accredited provides recommendations to ensure early detection of a cleft palate, and improve and standardise routine postnatal examination of the palate.
+This NICE accredited guide provides recommendations to ensure early detection of a cleft palate, and to improve and standardise the way the palate is routinely examined at birth.
 A parent/carer guide is also available.

 How does CRANE plan to continue to influence children's care?

-This linkage work will allow us to share findings with you on similarities and differences in educational outcomes according to children’s type of cleft, the presence of other medical problems, and other factors about their care.
-We will not use any information in our reports that could be used to identify you or your child or their school.
+This linkage work allows us to share findings with the public on similarities and differences in educational outcomes according to children’s type of cleft, the presence of other medical problems, and other factors about their care.
+We do not use any information in our reports that could be used to identify individual children, their families, or their schools.

 There is a lot of support and interest in this new way of using the information collected by CRANE.
-The Cleft Lip & Palate Association (CLAPA) – the only UK-wide voluntary organisation including parents and patients with the specific aim of helping those with, and affected by, cleft lip and palate – endorses this work.
-Rosanna Preston, Chief Executive of CLAPA says:
+The Cleft Lip & Palate Association (CLAPA) –the only national charity dedicated to improving the lives of people affected by cleft lip and palate in the United Kingdom – endorses this work.
+David Stokes, Chief Executive of CLAPA says:

 Does my child have to take part in the linkage to their educational information?